Ms. Regina "Gina" Sims

 Mr. Tylar Temple

-Mr. Temple currently serves as Deputy Director, Defense SBIR/STTR Program Office in OUSD(R&E).
+Mr. Temple currently serves as Deputy Director, Office for Small Business Innovation in OUSW(R&E).
 In this role, he leads Defense Small Business Innovation Portal (DSIP)’s development and maintenance, as well as develops SBIR/STTR due diligence policies and procedures across the Services and Components.
 He also supports the SBIR/STTR Program Office in various other capacities.

 Previously, Mr. Temple served as the Program Manager for Army STTR, where he successfully executed the Army’s STTR budget, topic calls, proposal selections, award monitoring, and outreach initiatives.